MIDWIFE

 EMBLA ÝR GUÐMUNDSDÓTTIR, RN, RM, PhD

-Embla works as a midwife at the Reykjavík Birth Center but is also the chairman of the board.
+Embla works as a midwife at Reykjavík Birth Center and is one of its founders, owners and Chair of the Board.

 “If I were to be completely honest, I don’t know exactly how or when I decided to become a midwife.
 I regularly went to the library with my mother and sister, and I would always find a new book about the childbirth process and how children are born.
 We would also go swimming regularly, and I could not stop admiring the beautiful pregnant women in the shower.
 I just felt like everything in the maternity process had a lot of appeal.
 I always, somehow, wanted to be a midwife, and so, it turned out that I went into nursing to be able to study midwifery and become a midwife.
 During my years of nursing school, I worked as an assistant on the labor and delivery ward at Landspítali, and I will never forget the first time I assisted a midwife in childbirth.
 After my shift, I literally floated home in bliss and couldn‘t wait to get back to work.